microsoft/nni/docs/en_US/reference/experiment_config.rst

 By default uses ``~/nni-experiments``.

-NNI will create a subdirectory named by experiment ID, so it is safe to use same directory for multiple experiments.
+NNI will create a subdirectory named by experiment ID, so it is safe to use the same directory for multiple experiments.

 tunerGpuIndices